-Primary motivations of our current article stem from the perspective of both theoretical and observational fronts.
-From the observational side, the problem like Hubble tension~\citep{Planck_2018, Riess_2018,Riess_2019,Riess_2020,Riess_2021,Riess_2022,Wong_2019,Valentino_2021,Jaeger_2022,Brout_2022} exists and needs further understanding using various types of available data.
-AI has become one of the promising tool to investigate the observed data since an ML model can predict (in principle) a complicated function once it has been trained successfully.
-Moreover, there are several articles in the literature, e.g.~\citep{Macaulay_2013,Raveri_2016,Shafieloo_2012,Sahni_2014,Zheng_2016,Linder_2003, Shahalam_2015,Leaf_2017,Geng_2018,Gomez_2018,Bengaly_2023,Liu_2019,Arjona_2020,Mukherjee_2022, Garcia_2023}, which try to measure the cosmological parameters assuming flat spatial curvature of our universe.
-However, it is also important to ask whether we can estimate these cosmological parameters by relaxing the assumption of the flatness of the universe.
-In this article, we motivate ourselves to estimate cosmological density parameters along with today's Hubble parameter value for a general non-flat $\Lambda$CDM universe.
-From the observational perspective, many new experiments are being proposed (e.g., Echo (aka CMB-Bharat\footnote{\url{http://cmb-bharat.in/}}), CCAT-prime~\citep{Stacey_2018}, PICO~\citep{Hanany_2019}, Lite-Bird~\citep{Hazumi_2020}, SKA~\citep{Dewdney_2009}) which has lower noise level implying the model parameters of a theory can be measured with higher accuracy.
-The higher accuracy of the future generation observations demand accurate constraining of cosmological parameters to distinguish between different models of the universe which is a major step to find a better and more accurate theoretical understanding of the physics of the universe.
+The primary motivations of our current article stem from the perspective of both theoretical and observational fronts.
+From the observational side, the problem like Hubble tension~\cite{Planck_2018,Riess_2018,Riess_2019,Riess_2020,Riess_2021, Riess_2022,Wong_2019,Valentino_2021,Jaeger_2022,Brout_2022} exists and needs further understanding using various types of available data.
+AI has become one of the promising tools for investigating the observed data since an ML model can predict (in principle) a complicated function once it has been trained successfully.
+Moreover, there are several articles in the literature~\cite{Macaulay_2013, Raveri_2016,Shafieloo_2012,Sahni_2014,Zheng_2016,Linder_2003,Shahalam_2015,Leaf_2017,Geng_2018,Gomez_2018,Bengaly_2023,Liu_2019,Arjona_2020,Mukherjee_2022,Garcia_2023} which try to measure the cosmological parameters assuming flat spatial curvature of our Universe.
+However, it is also important to ask whether we can estimate these cosmological parameters by relaxing the assumption of the flatness of the Universe.
+In this article, we motivate ourselves to estimate cosmological density parameters along with today's Hubble parameter value for a general non-flat $\Lambda$CDM Universe.
+From the observational perspective, many new experiments are being proposed, e.g., Echo (aka CMB-Bharat\footnote{\url{http://cmb-bharat.in/}}), CCAT-prime~\cite{Stacey_2018}, PICO~\cite{Hanany_2019}, Lite-Bird~\cite{Hazumi_2020}, SKA~\cite{Dewdney_2009}, which has lower noise level implying the model parameters of a theory can be measured with higher accuracy.
+The higher accuracy of the future generation observations demands accurate constraining of cosmological parameters to distinguish between different models of the Universe which is a major step to finding a better and more accurate theoretical understanding of the physics of the Universe.